SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

-# REST API Spec
+# E. REST API Spec

 ## Overview

-* Our REST API is broken down into three parts: 1) Authentication, 2) SelfKey Extension, 3) KYC for New Users.
+Our REST API is broken down into three parts:

-* Authentication: Verifying and proving user has ownership of an Ethereum address via a challenge-response protocol.
+1. **Authentication**: Verifying  user has ownership of an Ethereum address via a challenge-response protocol.
-* SelfKey Extension: Bridge between the SelfKey Wallet and your website for authentication or requesting files.
+2. **SelfKey Extension**: Bridge between the SelfKey Wallet and your website for authentication.
-* KYC for New Users: Verify identities based off existing integrated templates with our compliance solution KYC-Chain.
+3. **KYC for New Users**:  Verify identities from existing integrated templates with our compliance tool KYC-Chain.

 <aside class="notice">
 NOTE: All communications must be done via a secure SSL connection.